AlgoTradingHub/theplatform-book/source/verbs/conditional/cond.md

 # Triadic $ (cond)

 Short-circuit conditional expression.
 Thus this verb is special.
 It does not evaluate all of its arguments immediately.
 Only the first argument is evaluated.
-If it is true the second argument is evaluated and becomes the result of the `cond` expression.
+If it is true, the second argument is evaluated and becomes the result of the `cond` expression.
 Otherwise, the third argument is evaluated.

 **Syntax:** ```$[x;y;z]```

-where `x` is condition, `y` is an expression evaluated if `x` is true, `z` is an expression evaluated if `x` is false.
+where `x` is a condition, `y` is an expression evaluated if `x` is true, `z` is an expression evaluated if `x` is false.

 The concept of truth here is a bit complex: